hyperledger/indy-hipe/text/agent-message-routing/README.md

 `Note - in order for this example to make the most sense it is advised that the previous example is read prior.`

-Lets assume the following state Bob and Alice are connected and the delivery path for messages from Alice to Bob take the following path.
+Lets assume the following state, Bob and Alice are connected and the delivery path for messages from Alice to Bob take the following path.

 ![Example Domains: Alice and Bob](scenario1.png)

-Restated here for clarity is the pairwise information Bob has disclosed to Alice when connecting.
+Restated here for clarity is the pairwise Did Bob has disclosed to Alice when connecting.

-DID = `B.did@B:A`
+`B.did@B:A`

-Verkey = `B.vk@B:A`

 However Bob has now decided that he no longer wants to use agents-r-us as the mediator for messages being delivered from Alice to him.

 Instead he wants to use the new provider agents-4-all, the below diagram depicts what Bob ultimately wants to achieve.

 ![Example Domains: Alice and Bob](scenario2.PNG)

+**New Routing Record Setup** (steps 1,2 and 3 on the UML diagram below)

 Prior to Bob updating the DIDDoc he has previously shared with Alice about how to deliver messages to him, there is some setup and transfer required.